UPS's international footprint to grow with TNT deal

-AMSTERDAM/NEW YORK United Parcel Service Inc will buy Dutch peer TNT Express for 5.2 billion euros to boost its position as the world's largest package delivery company outside the United States.
+AMSTERDAM/NEW YORK United Parcel Service Inc (UPS.N) will buy Dutch peer TNT Express TNTE.AS for 5.2 billion euros ($6.85 billion) to boost its position as the world's largest package delivery company outside the United States.

 UPS will become the market leader in Europe and also gain access to TNT's stronger networks in the fast-growing Asian and Latin American markets, increasing the U.S. company's global revenue to more than $60 billion (45 billion euros) from $53 billion in 2011 and leaving it with 477,000 employees.